danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 **Note:**
-If you haven't yet installed google-cartographer, see the [offical guide](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html#building-installation) for more details.
+If you haven't yet installed google-cartographer, see the [official guide](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html#building-installation) for more details.
 We recommend not using the ninja build as it may compicate the compilation process under the Jetson linux kernel.
 During the installation we found some packages to be missing:
 - glog (Google log)